3scale/porta/fedora-manual-setup.md

 Fedora 43 ships with Podman in `enforcing` short-name mode, which requires an interactive TTY to resolve unqualified image names (e.g. `mysql:8.0`).
 This breaks automated or non-interactive use.

-Drop a single file into the user-level `registries.conf.d` directory — no `sudo` required, doesn't affect other users, and is fully supported by Podman's conf.d loading order:

 ```sh
 mkdir -p ~/.config/containers/registries.conf.d
 cat > ~/.config/containers/registries.conf.d/00-shortnames.conf << 'EOF'